Passengers on a boat look at the Fastnet Rock lighthouse on a rocky island at sunset.

 Overview

-Fastnet Rock sits 6.5 km (4 mi) southwest of Cape Clear Island and about 13 km (8 mi) from the Irish mainland, making it the most southerly point of Ireland.
-The tiny clay‑slate islet rises roughly 20 m above low water and is crowned by a 60‑metre tall granite lighthouse – often described as the most beautiful lighthouse in the world.
-Known locally as Carraig Aonair (“lonely rock”), it earned the poetic nickname “Ireland’s Teardrop” because it was the last sight many 19th‑century emigrants saw before crossing the Atlantic.
+Fastnet Rock sits 6.5 km southwest of Cape Clear Island and roughly 13 km from the Irish mainland, marking the southernmost point of Ireland.
+This solitary granite islet rises about 20 metres above low water and is dominated by a 54-metre lighthouse constructed from 2,047 dovetailed blocks of Cornish granite.
+Known locally as Carraig Aonair (“lonely rock”), it earned the poignant nickname “Ireland’s Teardrop” as it was often the last glimpse of home for 19th-century emigrants departing for the New World.

 History

-The lighthouse has witnessed historic moments: the RMS Titanic passed nearby on her maiden voyage in 1912, and on 7 May 1915 the keepers spotted a German U‑boat that later sank the Lusitania.
-Technological upgrades include an electric foghorn (1974‑2011) and full automation in March 1989.
-Today it flashes a 0.14‑second white beam every five seconds, visible for 30 nautical miles.
+The keepers here witnessed maritime history firsthand: the RMS Titanic passed nearby on her maiden voyage in 1912, and on 7 May 1915, the crew spotted the German U-boat that would soon sink the Lusitania.
+The lighthouse was fully automated in March 1989, though it continues to flash a brief white beam every five seconds, visible for 30 nautical miles.
+An electric foghorn served shipping from 1974 until 2011, when modern navigation technology made it redundant.

 Visiting Fastnet Rock

-• Arrive at least 20 minutes before departure.
+• Arrive at least 20 minutes before your scheduled departure to check in and board.

-• Dress warmly and bring waterproof layers – the Atlantic can be brisk even in summer.
+• Dress in layers and bring waterproof outerwear; the Atlantic can be brisk and spray-heavy even on warm summer days.

 Wildlife Encounters